vikasberad/vikasberad.github.io/_pages/about.md

 The calibration curves for the baseline models were evaluated for various prediction tasks, with results from hospitals A and B presented for inpatient mortality, readmission, and length of stay predictions.
 These calibration curves allowed for an assessment of the models' accuracy and provided insights into how well the traditional models predicted the respective clinical outcomes.

 ![Calibration Curves](/images/image.png)
+**fig 9: Source: Rajkomar et al., 2025, "Scalable and Accurate Deep Learning for Electronic Health Records"*
-*Source: Rajkomar et al., 2025, "Scalable and Accurate Deep Learning for Electronic Health Records"*
+Source: Rajkomar et al., 2025, "Scalable and Accurate Deep Learning for Electronic Health Records"*

 ---